S2E/s2e-old/docs/BuildingS2E.rst

 By default, the ``make`` command compiles S2E in release mode.
 The resulting binary is placed in ``$S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu-system-i386``.
 To compile in Debug mode, use ``make all-debug``.
-The makefile automatically uses the maximum number of available processors in order to speed up compilation.
+The Makefile automatically uses the maximum number of available processors in order to speed up compilation.

 You can also build each component of S2E manually, as described in `Building